Oak-Digital/medusa-plugin-moneyworks/README.md

       scheduledSyncString: "0 0 2 ? * * *", // a cron string for when the sync should run, default "0 0 2 ? * * *"
       moneyworksSecret: process.env.MW_SECRET, // A secret to use to make endpoints under /moneyworks work.
 Should be discussed with moneyworks.
-      invoiceForm: process.env.MW_INVOICE_FORM, // Which form to use for the generated invoice (Optional) }
+      invoiceForm: process.env.MW_INVOICE_FORM, // Which form to use for the generated invoice (Optional)
+      defaultContra: process.env.MW_CONTRA, // The contra field to use for transactions }
   }
 ]